aellwein/beercalc/README.md

 Since published release 0.7.1 there will be no GitHub releases anymore.

-I will deploy the application continuously on every push to master instead.
+I will deploy the application continuously on every push to "main" instead.